-If you are using Outlook 2007, Outlook 2010 or Outlook 2013 and your version of Word matches your version of Outlook, then you can make the change from within Word.
+If your version of Word matches your version of Outlook, then you can make the change from within Word.
 If the versions don’t match, use the Registry solution at the bottom of this article.

 - Open the Options dialog in Word

 Office logo at the left top-> Word Options